intel-analytics/ipex-llm/docs/docs/tutorials/orca-yarn-tutorial.md

 ## Yarn Cluster
 When running programs on yarn cluster mode, we need,
 * Set `--cluster_mode` parameter to `yarn-cluster`, which could create an OrcaContext on yarn for yarn-cluster mode.
-* Set `--no-download` to bind downloading dataset when creating PyTorch DataLoader.
 * Set `--remote_dir` parameter to the datasets path on remote resources.
 We recommand you to use datasets from remote resources like HDFS and S3 to instead of downloading these datasets, since there may get connection errors on `yarn-cluster` mode.
 * Set `--data_dir` to a local file to store datasets and load by `data_creator` function.
 BigDL provides a function to reach datasets from remote resources, which could help executors on yarn to load data.